doyaoencab/2425-2nd-cc3-1e-project-GroupG/README.md

 # Employment Management System

 All file codes are found in src folder.
+Paste your code there please.

 # SQL or HTML?
 What do we use for our UI?

+# Reply to our GC
+Message our GC if there are problems so we can fix them ASAP